phillycocoa/website/content/blog/360idev-conference-ticket-raffle.md

 Philly CocoaHeads also requires that upon your return you do a short talk about something you learned at the conference.

 If you are interested and available to attend, please fill out the following form.
 Winners will be chosen at the April 22nd Side Project Saturday event.
-You do not need to be present to win.
+You do not need to be present to win.*/